 In short, your WordPress site can’t serve visitors while you’re working on it.
-As such, there’s a dedicated state for the site that restricts access until you’re done.
+As such, a dedicated state for the site restricts access until you’re done.
 The ‘baked-in’ solution is lean, but you can supplement the functionality with plugins.

 What WordPress Maintenance Mode Is